Basket (0 items)

 Chardonnay White Wine Glasses

-Glasses designed for Chardonnay are predominately the complete opposite to the above Sauvignon Blanc and Riesling.
-Chardonnay glasses have a large bowl, similar to that of the Burgundy / Pinot Noir but slightly smaller and feature a much shorter stem.
-This larger bowl allows for a big surface area to be created, ideal for full-bodied white wines such as oak-aged Chardonnay.
+Glasses designed for Chardonnay are the complete opposite of Sauvignon Blanc and Riesling.
+Chardonnay glasses have a large bowl, similar to the Burgundy/Pinot Noir, but slightly smaller and feature a much shorter stem.
+This larger bowl creates a big surface area, ideal for full-bodied white wines such as oak-aged Chardonnay.

 Chardonnay White Wine Glasses

-These are an excellent idea for someone looking to save space in their kitchen cupboards and don’t require all the varying shapes.
-For a user who likes a tipple of both red and white and different styles of both varieties, a universal all-round glass would be ideal.
+These are an excellent idea for someone looking to save space in their kitchen cupboards and don't require all the varying shapes.
+A universal all-round glass would be ideal for a user who likes a tipple of both red and white and different styles of both varieties.

 All-round / Universal - Red / White Wine Glasses